vmware/powershell-module-for-vmware-cloud-foundation-power-management/docs/documentation/functions/Get-VMRunningStatus.md

 ### -pattern

-The pattern to match set of virtual machines.
+The pattern to match a set of virtual machines.

 ```yaml
 Type: String